Dateline: Batumi, Georgia

 Dynaweb is a peer-to-peer proxy network offered by Freegate that creates a proxy only when needed.
 In other words, local Chinese sites do not need to be re-routed through an extra server, only blocked sites.
 And, unlike VPN services, Freegate’s proxy network service is free.

 VPNGate is another non-traditional approach to bypassing the Great Firewall of China.
-It is a volunteer project created at a Japanese university that allows people across the globe to offer their computer as an exit point for users in China.
+It is a volunteer project created at a Japanese university that allows people across the globe to offer their computers as an exit point for users in China.
 Instead of routing traffic through a VPNs central server, traffic goes through volunteer terminals.

 Other options include SSH tunneling (for more technical people) and Tor (with bridges), both of which you can read about here.